Justin Bieber Grace Under Pressure With Fans Amid Beach Mobbing, Mass Selfies In Dominican Republic

 The kids who met the superstar in the Dominican Republic evidently agreed with that assessment.

-Youngsters clamored around Justin, who held hands with some of the children and ensured they weren’t crushed amid the commotion.
+Youngsters clamored around Justin, who held hands with some of the children and made sure they weren’t crushed amid the commotion.

 Due to a combination of Bieber’s lack of bodyguards and the frenzy of the Dominican fans for selfies, it’s to be expected that there would be a few blips.
 But the Biebs said what he had to say calmly in instances seen on videos where he had to underline boundaries with fans.